calaldees/teacherEducation/teacherEducation/demo_primm_ask.md

 * Objective
     * We are going to _reverse engineer_ some code ("Detective work")
-        * > We don't know, but we're going to find out
-            * (Our motto - maybe on a wall display?)
+        * > We don't know ... but we're going to find out (our motto - wall display?)
     * Understand the process/steps/questions professional engineers take to _decompose_ code
-        * In our books: have a list of steps/questions
+        * In our books: have a list of steps/questions (MetaCognitive Planning)
 * NEXT WEEK: You will _reverse engineer_ code yourself in pairs
 * Teacher Goal:
     * I can "only ask questions" or "repeat what you say"
-    * (2 new skills conveyed silently)
+    * (+2 new skills conveyed silently)

 ```python